ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY.md

   - An nxn square matrix A has linearly independent columns/rows if and only if it is invertible
   - the inverse of an orthogonal matrix is its transpose
   - if there are no `eigenvalues` then a matrix must be invertible
+  - the determinant of A det(A) != 0 if A is invertible
 - `left-inverse` of matrix A
   - $\bar{x} = (A^T A)^{-1} A^T  \bar{b} $
   - $L = (A^{T}A)^{-1}A^{T} $